CarolineL-Analyst/erp-bi-scoping-framework/Case_A_TAT_Case_Study.md

 treatment pending confirmation; the cancelled-project population treatment remains an open business ruling for the client.

+Solution staging.
+Where an immediate reporting need preceded the target-state product capability, I separated the short-term delivery path from the long-term design.
+A controlled interim reporting approach used existing ERP outputs and defined target exceptions, while contract-specific target maintenance remained a configurable target-state capability rather than being expanded into customer-specific SQL logic.
+This allowed the current business need to be met without turning the interim solution into the permanent architecture.

 The same reporting-unit and governance framing applies directly to several further KPIs that depend on this master calculation.
 The framing itself — three layers of definition, structural safeguards, and preconditions as an